6502-retro/6502-retro-os/docs/SFM.md

 The 6502-Retro! has enough ROM to hold the BIOS, SFOS and SFCP and so the SFCP is bundled together in the ROM to maximise RAM for user applications.

+## Boot Sequence

+### Cold Start

+- Clears BSS, copies the jump table and dispatch routine into run area, resets the hardware stack.
+- Initialise Drive A and jump to SFCP

+### Warm Start

+- Jumps to prompt in the SFCP